djsutherland/html-talk/README.md

   - Shift-control (or shift-command) click somewhere in the presentation, and open the source in your editor!
   - Keyboard shortcut in your editor to jump to that point in the presentation!
   - Set up to work with a Makefile, because that's way easier (for me at least) to customize to e.g. run Python code to make figures than Grunt/Gulp/whatever.
-- Pull in reveal.js and similar via npm, instead of writing your presentation in a reveal.js fork like many people seem to do.
+- Pull in reveal.js and other dependencies via npm, instead of writing your presentation in a reveal.js fork like many people seem to do.
-- Easily customize the theme settings in SCCS.
+- Easily customize the theme settings in the SCSS template ([scss/djs.scss](scss/djs.scss)).

 Using it: